Deep Smart Contract Intent Detection: Approach

 \subsection{Intent Highlight}

-Feeding $\bm{X}$ directly into a DNN may fail to capture all of the developer’s specific intents in a smart contract.
-Thus, we introduce an intent highlight model to emphasize intent-related \textit{functions}.
-This model employs K-means clustering to predict the intent strength of each vector $\bm{f}$ in $\bm{X}$.
-By calculating intent strength, we enhance the features of vectors that strongly reflect the developer's intent.
-This mechanism is illustrated by the formula $\bm{X'} = \mathrm{H}(\bm{X})$, where $\mathrm{H}$ denotes the K-means-based intent highlight model, and $\bm{X'}$ is the output of the intent-highlighted data.
+In a smart contract, not all \textit{functions} express the developer's intent.
+To enhance the model's understanding of these intent features, we introduce an intent highlight model to emphasize intent-related \textit{functions}.
+This model utilizes K-means clustering to predict the intent strength of each vector $\bm{f}$ in $\bm{X}$.
+By quantifying intent strength, we amplify the features of vectors that strongly reflect the developer's intent.
+This mechanism is represented by the formula \ref{formula_highlight}, where $\mathrm{H}$ denotes the K-means-based intent highlight model, and $\bm{X'}$ is the output of the intent-highlighted data.

 To find the appropriate $k$ value for K-means clustering, we compute the occurrence rate of each \textit{function} $\mathcal{F}$ within a randomly selected subset of the entire smart contract dataset.
 This subset, $\mathbf{S}$, consists of $m$ smart contracts, denoted as $\mathbf{S} = \left\{\mathbf{T_i}\right\}_{i=1}^m$.
 The occurrence rate, $\mathrm{R}\left(\mathcal{F}\right)$, is defined as the frequency with which a \textit{function} appears in the subset, as detailed in Formula~\ref{formula_rate}.
 If a \textit{function} $\mathcal{F}$ exists within the smart contract tree $\mathbf{T_i}$, it is counted as $\mathbb{I}\left\{ \mathcal{F} \in \mathbf{T_i} \right\}$.
 We specifically tally the number of $\mathcal{F}$ \textit{functions} whose occurrence rate $\mathrm{R}\left(\mathcal{F}\right) > \rho$, where $\rho$ is an experimentally determined threshold.
-The total count of these high-frequency \textit{functions} gives us the value of $k$.
+The total count of these high-frequency \textit{functions} ($\mathrm{R}\left(\mathcal{F}\right) > \rho$) gives us the value of $k$.

 We compute the cosine distance between their embedding vectors when comparing the similarity of two documents~\cite{rahutomo2012semantic}.
 Consider two \textit{functions} ($\mathcal{F}_A$ and $\mathcal{F}_B$) with embedding vectors $\bm{f^A}=[f_1^A, f_2^A, \dots, f_n^A]$ and $\bm{f^B}=[f_1^B, f_2^B, \dots, f_n^B]$.
 Formula~\ref{formula_similarity} calculates the text similarity between $\mathcal{F}_A$ and $\mathcal{F}_B$, which is the cosine value of $\bm{f^A}$ and $\bm{f^B}$.
 We use Formula~\ref{formula_distance} to transform cosine similarity into cosine distance.